charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 ## Testing Docker {#test}

 Try some of these commands to see if you instance is installed.
+The first command is a basic system check, if it works, you are up and running.
 The last command should both download and run the Ubuntu Docker image.

 ```nohighlighting
 docker container run -i hello-world